mrmacright/Metal-HUD-Mobile-Config/README.md

 ## Troubleshooting

-1. If you're seeing "No Devices", or "The Device must be paired before it can be connected"... close the App
+### If you're seeing "No Devices", or "The Device must be paired before it can be connected"...
+Try the following:

+1. Close the App

-2. You might need to Agree to "Xcode and Apple SDKs Agreement" for the App to work.
-Open "setup_xcode.sh" and press Agree.
+2. Agree to "Xcode and Apple SDKs Agreement" by opening file "setup_xcode.sh" and press Agree.
 Close XCODE after pressing "Agree"

 3. Unplug iPhone / iPad from Mac > Restart Mac > Reconnect iPhone / iPad to Mac

 4. Re-open the App and hopefully your device will appear!

-If the app isn't working as expected, you can run these backup Terminal commands.
+Still not working?
+Run these commands in Terminal.
 The app normally installs everything automatically, but you can manually execute the following commands in order to fix common issues.

 Install Command Line Tools
 ```